nicolas-van/modern-async/.github/ISSUE_TEMPLATE/feature_request.md

-**Please describe the use case where you would need that feature (the general situation or program where that would be helpful):**
+**Please describe the use case where you would need that feature (the general situation or type of program where that would be helpful):**